jruby411/awnet_local/README.md

 - Name: a friendly name for the device to display in Home Assistant
 - MAC: the MAC address for the device

-Once configured, setup the accompanying add-on [AWNET](https://github.com/tlskinneriv/hassio-addons/tree/master/awnet) (see the [docs](https://github.com/tlskinneriv/hassio-addons/blob/master/awnet/DOCS.md) for direct instructions).
+Once configured, setup the accompanying add-on [AWNET](https://gitlab.com/jruby411/awnet).
+This was forked so I could run the docker container in an unsupervised home assistant setup.

 ## Service